-For use with the map layers, Agrian also has upgraded its zonal statistical tools, making it faster and easier for users to draw conclusions from customized data sets.
+For use along with the new map layers, Agrian has also upgraded its zonal statistical tools, making it faster and easier for users to draw conclusions from customized data sets.

-Although receiving imagery in real-time remains a holy grail, image processing time has been shortened dramatically in recent years.
+Although receiving imagery in real-time remains an as-yet unattained holy grail, image processing time has been shortened dramatically in recent years.
 Agrian’s system can consume imagery bands for both Sentinel 2 and Landsat 8 up to six times faster than it had previously.
-“We get images from satellites and some aerial providers, and within hours – sometimes minutes – make those imagery events available to our subscribers,” said Brandt.
+“We get images from satellites and some aerial providers, and within hours – sometimes minutes – make those imagery events available to our subscribers,” said Morrow.

 Cloud computing, centralized processing, greater automation and improved imaging accuracy have all contributed to bringing Agrian users their images so quickly.
 “It wasn’t long ago that the computational power needed to do that would have made it infeasible.
-Now, a process that used to take a day or two is done next-day or within hours – and we’re processing more data than ever before.”
+Now, a process that used to take a day or two is done next-day or within hours – and we’re processing more data than ever before,” added Morrow.